‘But I don’t think I can…’ Taïga mutters in French.

 ‘But why would they laugh?
 You must think of yourself and not give other people’s opinion too much importance.
 Especially when it comes to something you love as much!’
 She crosses her arms and smiles.
 ‘You don’t have anything to lose, just go for it!’

 Taïga just sighs and leans her head against the palm of her hand, playing with the spoon.
 Mathilde raises her eyebrows slightly and tries to get Taïga to look at her.

 ‘You mustn’t do tomorrow what you can do today!
-Go and find Monsieur Deveze and ask him for a try out.
-I’m sure he will take the time to listen to you… alone.’
+Go and find Monsieur Devèze and ask him for a try out.
+I’m sure he will take the time to listen to you… Alone.’

-Taïga feels almost relieved to be let off the hook, but Mathilde’s got another idea.
-‘Florence!
-Florence – I mean Mlle Petit – can surely estimate your talent!
-And she’s practicing on the piano – I can hear her…’
+Taïga feels almost relieved to be let off the hook, but Mathilde has got another idea.
+‘Florence!’ she exclaims.
+‘Florence – I mean Mademoiselle Petit – can surely estimate your talent.
+And she’s practicing on the piano right now – I can hear her…’

-Taïga gets upstairs and changes into the school uniform.
-She hesitates, and then she pushes the doors into the big empty room.
-Mlle Petit looks up from behind the grand piano.
-‘Taïga?
-Is something wrong?’
+Mathilde shoos her out of the kitchen and doesn’t close the door before she sees Taïga raise her hand and knock on the double doors leading to the dance class.
+She hesitates, and then she pushes the door slightly and slides into the big empty room dance room.
+Mademoiselle Petit looks up from behind the grand piano.

 ‘Could I sing?’
 Taïga blurts out.

 ‘Sing?’
 Mademoiselle Florence checks her watch again.
 The dance class is due any minute now, but she can’t say no to the pleading green eyes.
 ‘Ahem.
 Yes, why not?
 But something short, then.’